NIS 2 Directive: What it Means for Your Business

-The Network and Information Systems Directive (NIS Directive) is a piece of legislation adopted by the European Union (EU) in 2016 to increase cybersecurity and protect essential services and infrastructure from cyber threats.
+The Network and Information Security Directive (NIS Directive) is a piece of legislation adopted by the European Union (EU) in 2016 to increase cybersecurity and protect essential services and infrastructure from cyber threats.
 The NIS Directive requires EU member states to establish a national framework for network and information security and designate certain operators of essential services (OES) and digital service providers (DSPs) as “critical infrastructure” that must meet cybersecurity standards.
 The directive also mandates incident reporting requirements and requires member states to cooperate on cybersecurity issues.

 Evolution of the NIS Directive